hphilpotts/miniproject-static-calculator/readme.md

 - Tried adding haptic feedback upon button press but ran into issues - found out from articles that Safari does not support this.

 02/02/23:
-- Starting work on 'daft' mode: basic html structure added, intially `display: none`.
+- Starting work on 'daft' mode: basic html structure added, initially `display: none`.

 03/02/23:
 - JS logic added to handle change from regular modes to 'daft' mode, screen updates.